michaelkielt/multinational-retail-data-centralisation/README.md

 - **Primary Key Implementation in Dimensions:** Establishing primary keys in dimension tables ensures data uniqueness but also contributes to maintaining data integrity.
 This foundational step enhances data quality and supports reliable table joins.

 - **Foreign Key Constraints for Referential Integrity:** Adding foreign key constraints in the orders table proved crucial for establishing relationships with dimension tables.
 This not only enhances data consistency but also optimises query performance.

+- **SQL Expertise for Business Insights:** Utilising Common Table Expressions (CTEs), joins, functions such as COUNT and ROUND and various other clauses in SQL queries for extracting metrics.
+This enhances the business's understanding of its sales, facilitating more informed decision-making processes.

  The experience garnered from implementing these features has been invaluable in advancing my expertise in data management and analysis.